Lisenbay History, Family Crest & Coats of Arms

 The surname Lisenbay was first found in Yorkshire at Lazenby (Lazonby), which dates back to the Domesday Book where it was listed as Lesingebi and was in "the land of the King in Yorkshire."
 Lazonby is a parish, in the union of Penrith in Cumberland on the west bank of the river Eden.
 A Roman road passes from north to south, and another intersects the parish in a direction towards Salkeld Gate.
 At Castle Rigg are the ruins of a moated building.
 There are also several cairns in the area.

 Early History of the Lisenbay family

-Another 115 words (8 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early Lisenbay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lisenbay research.
+Another 58 words (4 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early Lisenbay History in all our PDF Extended History products and printed products wherever possible.

 Lisenbay Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Lisenbay has been spelled many different ways, including Lazenby, Lazinby, Lasynbi, Laysynby, Lasinby and many more.

 Early Notables of the Lisenbay family (pre 1700)